strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 <!-- TODO: maybe provide a theme extension example once design system is ready? -->

-### Customizing a plugin
+### Customizing the WYSIWYG editor

-To change the current WYSIWYG, you can either install a plugin, or take advantage of the bootstrap lifecycle (see [Admin Panel API](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#bootstrap)).
+To change the current WYSIWYG, you can either install a third-party plugin, or take advantage of the bootstrap lifecycle (see [Admin Panel API](/developer-docs/latest/developer-resources/plugin-api-reference/admin-panel.md#bootstrap)).

 <!-- TODO: Add Component API -->